MMendrin/COVID-Layoff-Rates-Analysis-Python-and-Jupyter-Notebook-/README.md

 3) Was there a greater average percentage of layoffs in 2020 or 2022, and what insights might this difference in percentage reveal about the world in these two years?

+### If notebook preview does not allow for proper viewing, follow these instructions for an alternate form of viewing:

+1).
+Click on "Final Project Covid-19 Layoffs Analysis.ipynb" file

+2).
+Copy website URL and paste into https://nbviewer.org/